mediamonks/image-effect-renderer/README.md

 ### Tick

 You can assign a tick function for the renderer.
-This function will be invoked each frame just prior to output rendering.
+This function will be invoked in each frame just before output rendering.

 ```
 renderer.tick(() => {